The Ultimate Guide to Houston's Free Museums

 Braeburn

 All three of the free museums hosted at Houston Christian University are located in the Joella and Stewart Morris Cultural Arts Center.
-You can spend an entire day exploring, since each one caters to a different set of interests: the Dunham Bible Museum, if you want to know more about the history of printing bibles; the Museum of American Architecture and Decorative Arts, which centers the material culture of frontier-era Houston; and the Museum of Southern History, which largely looks at how the region rebuilt itself post–Civil War.
+You can spend an entire day exploring, since each one caters to a different set of interests.
+If you want to know more about the history of printing bibles, visit the Dunham Bible Museum.
+Interested in architecture?
+Try the Museum of American Architecture and Decorative Arts, which centers the material culture of frontier-era Houston.
+Meanwhile, the Museum of Southern History offers a deep dive into how the region rebuilt itself post–Civil War.

 Houston Museum of African American Culture